Get your golf in shape for 2021 by setting short and long-term goals.

 2. Book an on-course lesson based on strategy

-We've lost count how many European Tour stars have told us that the biggest mistake amateurs make is related to poor club selection.
+We’ve lost count how many European Tour stars have told us that the biggest mistake amateurs make is related to poor club selection and poor decision making.

 Colin Montgomerie used to practise his pressure putting by setting himself a target of holing out 100 times in a row from two feet.
 If he missed one, the penalty would be starting all over again.